apify/crawlee/README.md

 #### Autoscaled Pool

 This class manages a pool of asynchronous resource-intensive tasks that are executed in parallel.
 The pool only starts new tasks if there is enough free memory and CPU capacity.
-The information about the CPU and memory usage is obtained either from the local system or from the Apify cloud infrastructure in case the process is running on the Apify Actor platform.
+The information about the CPU and memory usage is obtained either from the local system or from the Apify cloud infrastructure in case the process is running on the Apify actor platform.

 ```javascript
 const pool = new Apify.AutoscaledPool({